 E. Frederic Morrow faced difficult personal and professional struggles at the White House as the sole African American in a time of racial tensions related to public school integration.
 The Supreme Court’s landmark Brown v. the Board of Education ruling in 1954, the Montgomery Bus Boycott from 1955 to 1956, and the Little Rock Crisis in 1957 were the backdrop for Morrow’s White House years.
 He was often frustrated and angered that many qualified African Americans were excluded from high-level political positions in government and the private sector.
 Although he found relations within President Eisenhower’s staff to be “correct in conduct, but cold,” Morrow’s executive position in the White House was nonetheless an important symbol of racial progress.

 After his service in the White House, Morrow became Vice President of the African-American Institute in New York, a privately endowed educational-cultural agency.
 In 1967, after working with The Bank of America for three years, E. Frederic Morrow was the first African American to be promoted to Vice President of its New York based international subsidiary, specializing in foreign loans and business development.
 He retired as a senior Vice President in 1975, and later worked as an executive for the Education Testing Service in Princeton, New Jersey.
-E. Frederick Morrow died on July 20, 1994, at Mount Sinai Hospital in New York at the age of 88.
+E. Frederick Morrow, a member of Sigma Pi Phi fraternity, died on July 20, 1994, at Mount Sinai Hospital in New York at the age of 88.